dtinsley333/.NET-Core-View-Component-Example/README.md

 ##Steps
 1. Create a folder called called "Components" inside the "View" folder for the controller.
-Example "Views/Documents/Component
+Example "Views/Documents/Components
 2. Create a folder for your component.
 "Views/Documents/Documents/Components/LatestFileInfo"
-3. Components consist of two parts. a.
-A view  and b.
-A class that hold the logic for your component.
+3. View Components consist of two parts.
+A. A view  and B. A class that holds the logic for your component.
 4. Create a view model called "LatestFileInfoViewModel.cs"
 ```
 namespace WebApplication1.ViewModels